Medical privacy: Efforts to protect health information

 In 2001, President George W. Bush passed additional regulations to HIPAA in order to better protect the privacy of individual medical information.
 These new regulations were supposed to safeguard health information privacy by creating extensive solutions for the privacy of patients.
 The new regulation goals included being notified once an individual's information is inspected, amend any medical records, and request communication opportunities to discuss information disclosure.

 However, there are exceptions to when the disclosure of PHI can be inspected.
 This includes specific conditions among law enforcement, judicial and administrative proceedings, parents, significant others, public health, health research, and commercial marketing.
 These aspects of lack of privacy have caused an alarming number of gaps within privacy measures.

 Ultimately, there is still an issue on how to ensure privacy securities; in response, the government has created new regulations that makes trade offs between an individual's privacy and public benefit.
 These new regulations, however, still cover individually identifiable health information - any data that contains information unique to an individual.
 However, non-identifiable data is not covered as the government claims it will cause minimal damage to a person's privacy.
 It also covers all health care organizations and covers businesses as well.

 Additionally, under new HIPAA additions, the state legislation is more protective than national laws because it created more obligations for organizations to follow.
 Ultimately, the new rules called for expansive requirements that created better safety measures for individuals.
 Yet, there are still ways that businesses and healthcare organizations can be exempt from disclosure rules for all individuals.
 Thus, the HHS needs to find more ways to balance personal and public trade offs within medical laws.
 This creates a need for extra government intervention to enforce legislation and new standards to decrease the number of threats against an individual's privacy of health data.

+The COVID-19 pandemic led to a global effort to use technologies, like contact tracing, to reduce the spread of the disease.
+Contact tracing involves notifying people that they have been in contact with an individual who has tested positive for the virus.
+This led to the general public being concerned about the privacy risks of this technology.
+In response, in April 2020 Apple and Google created a contact tracing API.

 Effects of changing medical privacy laws

-Physician-patient relationshipes
+Physician-patient relationships

 Patients want to be able to share medical information with their physicians, yet they worry about potential privacy breaches that can occur when they release financial and confidential medical information.
 In order to ensure better protection, the government has created frameworks for keeping information confidential - this includes being transparent about procedures, disclosure and protection of information, and monitoring of these new rules to ensure that people's information.